-In June 2000, the Company announced the formation of NuSphere, a company focused on the open source database market.
-NuSphere has and continues to develop a set of products and services for the MySQL open source database.
+In June 2000, the Company announced the formation of NuSphere, a company focused on the open source software market.
+NuSphere has and continues to develop a set of products and services for the open source market.
 The success of an open source business model, which gives customers the right to freely copy and distribute software, is unproven.
 Few open source software products have gained widespread commercial acceptance partly due to the lack of viable open source industry participants to offer adequate service and support on a long-term basis.
 In addition, open source vendors are not able to provide industry standard warranties and indemnities for their products, since these products have been developed largely by independent parties over whom open source vendors exercise no control or supervision.
-There can be no assurance that NuSphere will be successful in building a sustainable business model or that MySQL will attain sufficient market acceptance to support such a business.
+There can be no assurance that NuSphere will be successful in building a sustainable business model or that the enhanced open source products provided by NuSphere will attain sufficient market acceptance to support such a business.